-In the near term, COVID-19 may result in commercial loads declining due to business closures 1 2 (in compliance with public health orders or resulting from general economic conditions).
-3 However, there are also some factors that may mitigate the economic impacts of COVID-19 as 4 they relate to peak load forecasting.
-For example, FEI expects there to be some offsetting 5 increase in residential heating loads, due to individuals working from home or spending more 6 time at home.
-Further, some impacts will be temporary and may be resolved quickly, but FEI 7 cannot forecast the timing and magnitude of full recovery.
-At this time, FEI has no information 8 available to quantify the impact on other customer classes or economic sectors.
+27 In the near term, COVID-19 may result in commercial loads declining due to business closures 28 (in compliance with public health orders or resulting from general economic conditions).
+29 However, there are also some factors that may mitigate the economic impacts of COVID-19 as 30 they relate to peak load forecasting.
+For example, FEI expects there to be some offsetting increase in residential heating loads, due to individuals working from home or spending more 31 32 time at home.
+Further, some impacts will be temporary and may be resolved quickly, but FEI 33 cannot forecast the timing and magnitude of full recovery.
+At this time, FEI has no information 34 available to quantify the impact on other customer classes or economic sectors.

-9 FEI noted above a number of possible factors that could act to increase load above the load 10 forecast presented above, including expanding greenhouse operations, winery operations and 11 new CNG fuelling stations, along with other industrial customers.
-Since the occurrence of 12 COVID-19, FEI continues to receive inquiries and requests for preliminary planning for several 13 projects.
-FEI cannot conclude that COVID-19 will result in the deferral or cancellation of these 14 potential additional loads.
+FEI noted above a number of possible factors that could act to increase load above the load forecast presented above, including expanding greenhouse operations, winery operations and new CNG fuelling stations, along with other industrial customers.
+Since the occurrence of COVID-19, FEI continues to receive inquiries and requests for preliminary planning for several projects.
+FEI cannot conclude that COVID-19 will result in the deferral or cancellation of these potential additional loads.

-In summary, given the lack of firm information on COVID-19 related impacts on the peak load in 2023/2024 and future years, the continuing potential for significant new loads in urban centres like Kelowna, the limitations of existing short-term mitigation measures, and the lead time required for a project of this nature, FEI concludes that it would not be prudent to delay the addition of ITS capacity and that the OCU Project should proceed as set out in this Application.
+In summary, given the lack of firm information on COVID-19 related impacts on the peak load in 2023/2024 and future years, the continuing potential for significant new loads in urban centres like Kelowna, the limitations of existing short-term mitigation measures, and the lead time required for a project of this nature, FEI concludes that it would not be prudent to delay the

+5 addition of ITS capacity and that the OCU Project should proceed as set out in this Application.

-20 3.4 ITS DELIVERY CAPACITY MUST BE INCREASED TO MEET FORECAST 21 DEMAND
+6 3.4 ITS DELIVERY CAPACITY MUST BE INCREASED TO MEET FORECAST 7 DEMAND

-FEI is committed to providing reliable service to its customers.
-As such, the inability to reliably serve customers due to a shortage of capacity on the ITS during an expected 1 in 20 year weather event is considered unacceptable.
+8 FEI is committed to providing reliable service to its customers.
+As such, the inability to reliably 9 serve customers due to a shortage of capacity on the ITS during an expected 1 in 20 year 10 weather event is considered unacceptable.

 FEI must also maintain adequate system capacity such that customer additions can be accommodated.
-Section 28 of the UCA states that a utility must provide service upon request, should the supply line be near the property requesting service.14 Without an increase in ITS capacity, FEI will be unable to satisfy future growth in gas demand caused by new customer additions.
+Section 28 of the UCA states that a utility must provide service upon request, should the supply line be near the property requesting service.12 Without an increase in ITS capacity, FEI will be unable to satisfy future growth in gas demand caused by new customer additions.

-- 30 The need to address a future capacity shortfall in the Okanagan area was previously identified - 31 in FEI's December 14, 2017 Long Term Gas Resource Plan (LTGRP) filing:15 - The ITS peak demand will reach pipeline capacity when the system cannot maintain minimum system pressures near the high load centres in the central
+16 The need to address a future capacity shortfall in the Okanagan area was previously identified 17 in FEI's December 14, 2017 Long Term Gas Resource Plan (LTGRP) filing:13